christophhart/hise_documentation/working-with-hise/menu-reference/file/show-project-folder-in-explorer.md

-Open a OS Filebrowser in your current projects parent directory.
+Open a OS Filebrowser with your current projects project directory.